-Communication, Media & Arts
+English, Media & Arts

 In this oversaturated media landscape, it is not enough to be a conscious consumer but a true curator of culture that can make and appreciate art and literature that glorifies God and inspires others.
 Creation, Fall, and Re-creation is the ultimate framework supporting the entire process.
-CMA students are commissioned to impact this broken world with their powerful testimony bringing beauty, goodness, and truth through their fictive and filmic content.
+EMA students are commissioned to impact this broken world with their powerful testimony bringing beauty, goodness, and truth through their fictive and filmic content.

-CMA Concentration Outcomes:
+EMA Concentration Outcomes:

 5. Employ all of these tools and techniques used in the communication and media arts to create and produce redemptive communication and media art for the glory of God and furthering the work of His Kingdom.